Moelf/FHist.jl/docs/src/writingtohdf5.md

 # Write out a histogram to HDF5

-`FHist.jl` provides an `HDF5.jl` extension to dump and read histograms (`Hist1D`, `Hist2D` and `Hist3D`) to HDF5 files.
+`FHist.jl` provides an `HDF5.jl` extension to write and read histograms (`Hist1D`, `Hist2D` and `Hist3D`) to HDF5 files.
 Once the `HDF5` package is
-loaded, the corresponding methods for `h5dumphist` and `h5readhist` will become available.
+loaded, the corresponding methods for `h5writehist` and `h5readhist` will become available.

 The HDF5 format specification used in `FHist.jl` for histograms is